random82/blog/_posts/2016-06-05-angular2-with-aspnetcore.md

 ![Succesful TypeScript transpilation](../img/Angular2-typescript-build.png)

-## Embed your Angular2 application in your ASP.NET Core MVC app
+## Step 6 - Embed your Angular2 application in your ASP.NET Core MVC app

 Now it's time to embed our Angular2 component in a Razor view so it will be served by our ASP.NET Core MVC application.
 In order to do it, we'll modify the default layout file to load the libraries required by Angular2.